Workers’ Compensation Claims And Shoulder Injuries

 Shoulder injuries vary in severity.
 Sometimes, this type of injury only requires a short leave of absence.
 However, other injuries are more extensive and could require rehab and therapy for the rest of your life.
 A shoulder injury may stem from an old injury that was aggravated by your work tasks.

-Our Iowa shoulder injury attorneys will help you seek the medical treatment and the compensation you deserve.
+Our legal team will help you seek the medical treatment and the compensation you deserve.
 We have handled thousands of workers’ compensation cases and represented a number of workers who had shoulder injuries, including:

 - Nerve damage